How to Make Cannabis Coconut Oil?

 Never heard of it?
 Not trying to offend you, but you are probably a Boomer.
 Well, if you are part of Millennial or Gen Z, cannabis coconut oil probably is something that you are very familiar with.
 Even if you haven't tried it yet, you must have at least that one weird pal who's after this stuff.

 It's likely because of its accessibility and very high saturated fat content that makes it extracting up to 82% of cannabinoids.
 Name a diet, and it’s there: keto, vegan, paleo.
-Maybe Frenchies would disagree, but coconut oil is considered an ideal replacement for butter, especially in a vegetarian, vegan, plant-based, and allergen-friendly dairy-free world.
+Maybe the French would disagree, but coconut oil is considered the ideal replacement for butter, especially in a vegetarian, vegan, plant-based, and allergen-friendly dairy-free world.
 It sounds like the future world to me!

-As the familiar adage on edible cannabis goes, do not overdo it, certainly not when using it for your culinary exercises.
-It is different for everybody, and it takes anywhere between 30 minutes and 2:30 hours to hit.
-If you are a beginner and don’t know exactly how strong it could be, start with a ½ teaspoon per portion of this, which is about 10 mg for the portion side.
+As the familiar adage on edible cannabis goes, do not overdo it – certainly not when using it for your culinary exercises.
+It is different for everybody, and it takes anywhere between 30 minutes and even over an hour to hit.
+If you are a beginner and don’t know exactly how strong it could be, start with a ½ teaspoon of infused coconut oil per portion, which is about 10 mg for the portion side.
 You probably won’t gain weight from this serving, but you’ll gain a different type of superpower.

 Cannabis coconut oil is one of the easier cannabis-containing recipes to make.
 Once ready, you can use it as a beauty product or as a special cooking ingredient.

 You can choose between several different types of coconut oil to prepare your new cannabis concoction.
-Opt for what seems most suitable for you.
+Choose what seems most suitable for you.

 Your old student crockpot, perhaps a slow cooker, or any kind of instant pot will do the job, but if you have to choose, let that be good quality equipment with a digital thermometer that can help you throughout the cooking process.